G-12.0000

 Synod (Auburn and Westminster), shall

-establish Statements of Faith, to be followed
+endorse and establish Statements of Faith,

-used by their member congregations,
+to be followed by their member congregations,

-of Faith used by each
+The Statements of Faith used by each

 Primary Synod (Westminster and Auburn)

-based upon the confessions
+shall be based upon the confessions

-found in the Book of Confessions.
+as found in the 2008 edition of the Book

 g. pursuant to these goals, each Primary